a3xeltexx-aospa/android_device_samsung_a3xeltexx/README.md

 Copyright (C) 2018 PurpleStorm Corp. <nefintent@zeroside.co>
-Mdae for AOSPA ROM purposes
+Made for AOSPA ROM purposes

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.